-Should any payments made in accordance with the Plan to a specified employee, as defined by Section 409A of the Code, be determined to be payments from a nonqualified deferred compensation plan, as defined by Section 409A of the Code, and are payable in connection with a Participant's Separation from Service (as defined below), that are not exempt from Section 409A of the Code as a short-term deferral or otherwise, these payments, to the extent otherwise payable within six (6) months after the Participant's date of Separation from Service, will be paid in a lump sum on the earlier of the date that is six (6) months after the Participant's date of Separation from Service, will be paid in a lump sum on the earlier of the date that is six (6) months after the Code.
+Should any payments made in accordance with the Plan to a specified employee, as defined by Section 409A of the Code, be determined to be payments from a nonqualified deferred compensation plan, as defined by Section 409A of the Code, and are payable in connection with a Participant's Separation from Service (as defined below), that are not exempt from Section 409A of the Code as a short-term deferral or otherwise, these payments, to the extent otherwise payable within six (6) months after the Participant's date of Separation from Service, will be paid in a lump sum on the earlier of the date that is six (6) months after the Participant's date of Separation from Service or the date of the Participant's death, to the extent necessary in order to avoid the imposition of taxes under Section 409A of the Code.
 For purposes of the Plan, a "Separation from Service" means an anticipated permanent reduction in a Participant's level of bona fide services to twenty percent (20%) or less of the average level of bona fide services performed by a Participant over the immediately preceding thirty-six (36) month period.
 For purposes of Section 409A of the Code, the payments to be made to a Participant in accordance with this Plan shall be treated as a right to a series of separate payments.

-12.16.
+- 12.16.
 Captions.
-The captions in the Plan are for convenience of reference only, and are not intended to narrow, limit or affect the substance or interpretation of the provisions contained herein.
+The captions in the Plan are for convenience of reference only, and are not intended to narrow, limit or affect the substance or interpretation of the provisions contained herein. - 12.17.

-12.17.
 Clawback Policy.
 Awards under the Plan shall be subject to the Company's clawback policy, as in effect from time to time.